-...a second eclectic squad.
+We cut to a second eclectic squad.
 A crew of teenagers and young adults are scattered all over a barbershop.
 A positive and lively energy.
 One kid dribbles around a barber who can't get through to his hairdryer.

-Waiting in a chair, his friend smiles with satisfaction as he looks in the mirror at his inprogress haircut, then glances up at the photo of Dennis Rodman in a Chicago Bulls jersey that inspired it.
+Waiting in a chair, his friend smiles with satisfaction as he looks in the mirror at his in-progress haircut, then glances up at the photo of Dennis Rodman in a Chicago Bulls jersey that inspired it.